Home > How to Tips

 summary-create-monterey-usb-installer

-Normally, you can update macOS directly on your Mac, but sometimes you'll need to create a Monterey USB installer to install or reinstall macOS Monterey.
+Usually, you can update macOS directly on your Mac, but sometimes you'll need to create a Monterey USB installer to install or reinstall macOS Monterey.
 For whatever reason, you can find detailed methods for creating a Monterey USB installer in this article.

-Preparations Before creating Monterey USB installer
+Preparations Before creating the Monterey USB installer

 To successfully create a Monterey USB installer, the following preparations are needed.